-Description of first aid measu ures Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
+Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
 Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
 Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
 Transport to hospital or doctor without delay.
 Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin contact occurs: Immediately remove all contaminated clothing, including footwear.
-Flush skin and hair with running water (and soap if available).
-Seek medical attention in event of irritation.
-Inhalation If furnes or combustion products are inhaled remove from contaminated area.
-Lay patient down.
-Keep warm and rested.
-Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary.
+Skin Contact If skin or hair contact occurs: Immediately flush body and clothes with large amounts of water, using safety shower if available.
+Quickly remove all contaminated clothing, including footwear.
+Wash skin and hair with running water.
+Continue flushing with water until advised to stop by the Poisons Information Centre.
+Transport to hospital, or doctor.

+If fumes or combustion products are inhaled remove from contaminated area.
+Lav patient down, Keep warm and rested.
+Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures. + Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Perform CPR if Inhalation necessary.
 Transport to hospital, or doctor, without delay.
 Following uptake by inhalation, move person to an area free from risk of further exposure.
 Oxygen or artificial respiration should be administered as needed.
 Asthmatic-type symptoms may develop and may be immediate or delayed up to several hours.
 Treatment is essentially symptomatic.
-A physician should be consulted.
-Ingestion For advice, contact a Poisons Information Centre or a doctor at once.
-Urgent hospital treatment is likely to be needed.
-If swallowed do NOT induce vomiting.
-If vomiting occurs, lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
-Observe the patient carefully.
-Never give liquid to a person showing signs of being sleepy or with reduced awareness; i.e. becoming unconscious.
+A physician should be consulted IF SWALLOWED, REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY. ► For advice, contact a Poisons Information Centre or a doctor. • Urgent hospital treatment is likely to be needed. > In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the patient's condition F If the services of a medical officer or medical doctor are readily available, the patient should be placed in his/her care and a copy of the SDS should be provided.
+Further action will be the responsibility of the medical specialist.
+F If medical attention is not available on the worksite or surroundings send the patient to a hospital together with a copy of the SDS.
+Ingestion Where medical attention is not immediately available or where the patient is more than 15 minutes from a hospital or unless instructed otherwise F INDUCE vomiting with fingers down the back of the throat, ONLY IF CONSCIOUS.
+Lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.
+NOTE: Wear a protective glove when inducing vomiting by mechanical means.